-- step in and take over from a staff member - advise your staff on how to deal with such situations - support a staff member following an incident - If you are concerned about your own, a member of staff or a client's safety/life you may need to call or ask another member of staff to call the emergency services - Consider having relevant emergency numbers to hand, e.g. An Garda Síochána, Samaritans etc.
+- step in and take over from a staff member - advise your staff on how to deal with such situations - support a staff member following an incident

+• Consider having relevant emergency numbers to hand, e.g. An Garda Síochána, Samaritans etc.